Origin of Superman: Superman: The Animated Series

 Superman: The Animated Series premiered with a three-part episode titled "The Last Son of Krypton".
 The series creators felt that focusing on the alien civilization of Krypton in the premiere episode would help differentiate the series from their earlier work Batman: The Animated Series.
 They intended to mirror the structure of the origin presented in the 1978 film, but they felt that it would seem stale unless they added some new dimension to it.

 This version's major difference is Brainiac's role in Krypton's destruction.
-Brainiac is portrayed as the supercomputer that monitors Krypton and advises the planetary council on scientific matters.
+Brainiac is portrayed as a supercomputer that monitors Krypton and advises the planetary council on scientific matters.
 He senses the imminent destruction of the planet, but denies it so he can avoid the council's order to organize the planet's evacuation and instead focus on saving himself.
 Brainiac reasons that the loss of the planet itself and all its living inhabitants is part of the natural order, but his own survival would ensure the preservation of Krypton's history and achievements.
 Because he goes against Brainiac and the Kryptonian Council, Jor-El becomes an outlaw in their eyes as he works to save his son.
 After the destruction of Krypton and Kal-El's arrival on Earth, Brainiac eventually becomes an enemy of Superman.